 Sufferers might remember brief parts of a dream which is often steeped in fear and danger.
 Whether you’ve experienced it yourself or have had to comfort a loved one, you’ll know that it takes some time to calm down after night terrors.

 Serious and fatal injuries can occur as a result of night terrors as sufferers may try to fight and escape from bed.
-Otherwise, it’s normally embarrassment that follows the episode which can potentially affect relationships with others.
+Otherwise it’s normally embarrassment that follows an episode which can potentially affect relationships.

-The reason we’re able to feel refreshed after a normal night of sleep is because the brain causes our muscles to be still and relaxed throughout the night; this is known as ‘atonia’.
-According to experts, sleep paralysis happens as a result of atonia as we’re awake.
+The reason we’re able to feel refreshed after a normal night of sleep is that the brain causes our muscles to be still and relaxed throughout the night; this is known as atonia.
+According to experts sleep paralysis happens as a result of atonia as we’re awake.

-As you can imagine, this is a terrifying experience because you can’t talk or move your legs, arms, body, or head, and this episode can last for a number of minutes.
-All the while, you’re aware of what’s occurring and can breathe as normal.
-Sometimes, the episode will end as somebody speaks to you or touches you.
-Otherwise, it will end naturally or when you make an intense effort to move.
+As you can imagine, this is a terrifying experience because you can’t talk or move your legs, arms, body, or head, and this episode can last minutes.
+All the while you’re aware of what’s occurring and can breathe as normal.
+Sometimes the episode will end as somebody speaks to you or touches you.
+Otherwise it will end naturally or when you make an intense effort to move.

 When we’re unable to move, the natural reaction is to panic.
 You may also hallucinate during the experience; you’ll hear, see, or feel things that aren’t present.

 However, sleep paralysis is not a serious issue for your health.
-Instead, it could be a symptom of narcolepsy; other signs include falling asleep suddenly during the day and disturbed sleep at night.
-In most cases, sleep paralysis as an isolated incident won’t cause disturbances to sleep.
+It could be a symptom of narcolepsy; other signs include falling asleep suddenly during the day and disturbed sleep at night.
+In most cases sleep paralysis as an isolated incident won’t cause disturbances to sleep.

-When it comes to parasomnia in children, perhaps the most common, universally, is bedwetting.
-Known as ‘sleep enuresis’, bedwetting is a sleep disorder occurring when a person urinates by accident while sleeping.
+When it comes to parasomnia in children, perhaps the most universally common form is bedwetting.
+Known as sleep enuresis, bedwetting is a sleep disorder occurring when a person urinates by accident while sleeping.

-As adults, a full bladder will wake us up, and we walk to the bathroom.
-However, these are skills that you develop as you grow.
+As adults a full bladder will wake us up, and we will go to the bathroom.
+However, these are skills that we develop as we grow.
 Smaller children may not wake up when they need to visit the bathroom or be in control of bladder contractions.

-If you’re a parent, know that there’s no magic answer as to when children pick up this skill.
-For the first 18 months, urinating is a reflex that occurs whether they’re awake, asleep, playing, trying to walk, or even having their diaper changed.
+If you’re a parent, know that there’s no magical answer to when children will learn this skill.
+For the first 18 months urinating is a reflex that occurs whether they’re awake, asleep, playing, trying to walk, or even having their diaper changed.

-By the time children hit five years, they can usually control their bladder while awake and asleep.
-With this in mind, we cannot consider bedwetting a sleep disorder unless it occurs at least twice per week in a person who is at least five years of age.
+By the time children reach five years they can usually control their bladder while awake and asleep.
+With this in mind we cannot consider bedwetting a sleep disorder unless it occurs at least twice per week in a person who is at least five years old.
 If it’s the odd occasion, these are small accidents that will eventually disappear.

-- Primary - In this case, the child has never been able to control their body and hasn’t yet accumulated six consecutive dry months.
+- Primary - the child has never been able to control their body and hasn’t yet accumulated six consecutive dry months

-- Secondary - Alternatively, in this case the child (or adult) has been dry for at least six straight months.
-However now he or she started bedwetting at least twice a week for a minimum of three months.
+- Secondary - the child (or adult) has been dry for at least six consecutive months.
+Now he or she started wetting the bed at least twice a week for a minimum of three months.

 Why don’t we always need to urinate while sleeping?
 The pituitary gland produces vasopressin as we sleep, and this hormone reduces the production of urine by the kidneys.
-During the early years, some children with primary bedwetting lack this vasopressin production during their sleep.
-So, if they don’t wake up in time, they will urinate in the bed.
+During the early years some children with primary bedwetting lack this vasopressin production during sleep.
+So if they don’t wake up in time, they will urinate in bed.

-As well as the continual washing of sheets, bedwetting affects the child too because they take a hit to their confidence and self-esteem.
-Therefore, one of the most important factors with primary bedwetting is how parents deal with the issue.
-According to research, encouragement is the way to go because we can improve a child’s self-esteem and help with their bedwetting.
+As well as the continual washing of sheets, bedwetting affects the child too because it hurts their confidence and self-esteem.
+Therefore one of the most important factors with primary bedwetting is how parents deal with the issue.
+According to research encouragement is the way to go because we can improve a child’s self-esteem and help with their bedwetting.

 REM Sleep Behavior Disorder (RBD)

-Next up, we have a disorder that occurs when you act out vivid dreams during sleep.
-Especially with action-packed or even violent dreams, we can be found;
+This disorder occurs when you act out vivid dreams during sleep.
+Especially with action-packed or even violent dreams, we can be found:

 It’s important not to confuse RBD with sleep terrors or sleepwalking.
-The major difference lays in the fact that an individual with RBD can be woken up with ease.
-What’s more, once awake, they can normally recall the dream and what they were trying to achieve with their movements.
+The major difference lies in the fact that an individual with RBD can easily be woken up.
+Once awake, they can normally recall the dream and what they were trying to achieve with their movements.

 For example, one of the most common RBD dreams contains sport.
-Whether it’s catching a ball in baseball or kicking in football, our movements will reflect the action itself.
+Whether it’s catching a ball in baseball or kicking in football, our movements will reflect the action.
 As the problem gets worse, we might think we’re being chased by an attacker which causes us to leave the bed and run away.
-Despite this, RBD sufferers rarely have their eyes open, walk, or leave the room – these are symptoms of sleep walking.
+Despite this, RBD sufferers rarely have their eyes open, walk, or leave the room – these are symptoms of sleepwalking.
 Unlike SRED, RBD sufferers also don’t eat or drink during the episode.
-Finally, there’s no bedwetting or sexual activity.
+There’s no bedwetting nor sexual activity.

-Since we’re dreaming, RBD is something that occurs during the REM (rapid eye movement) stage of the sleep cycle.
-Every 90 -120 minutes, we enter the REM stage where dreams can occur; normal sleep consists of five or six dream episodes every night.
+Since we’re dreaming, RBD occurs during the REM (rapid eye movement) stage of the sleep cycle.
+Every 90 -120 minutes we enter the REM stage where dreams can occur; normal sleep consists of five or six dream episodes every night.
 While RBD doesn’t necessarily occur in every REM cycle, it can still take place up to four times per night.
-In less severe cases, episodes will only occur weekly or even monthly.
-An RBD episode tends to first appear at least 90 minutes after falling asleep, and won’t normally happen during a daytime nap.
+In less severe cases episodes will only occur weekly or even monthly.
+An RBD episode tends to first appear at least 90 minutes after falling asleep and won’t normally happen during a daytime nap.

 RBD won’t usually cause fatigue the next day.
-However, this condition is normally coupled with other sleep disorders which do affect energy levels the day after.
+However, this condition is normally coupled with other sleep disorders which do affect energy levels the next day.
 For example, RBD can be found along with periodic limb movement disorder, sleep apnea, and narcolepsy.

-As may be the case with you, it’s normally a partner that first alerts a sufferer to the problem.
-If you think you might have this type of parasomnia, know that it’s a medical problem.
-People with RBD are not more violent than non-sufferers when awake.
+It’s normally a partner that first alerts a sufferer to the problem.
+If you think you might have this form of parasomnia, know that it’s a medical problem.
+People with RBD are not more violent than nonsufferers when awake.
 RBD is not a psychiatric disorder as scientists have not found a link between RBD and other mental problems.

-As parasomnia, sleep hallucinations are imagined events that seem real which occur while sleeping.
+Sleep hallucinations are imagined events that seem real which occur while we sleep.
 Although mainly visual events, they can also involve smell, sound, motion, touch, and taste.

-Often, the danger with hallucinations comes with the initial shock or terror.
-In the first few seconds, we might think the images are real and jump from our bed.
-Considering these images can be distorted in shape or size, they can stay in our minds for a number of minutes.
-Eventually, the image will fade as we become more alert or when a light is turned on.
+The danger of hallucinations often comes with the initial shock or terror.
+In the first few seconds we might think that the images are real and jump from our bed.
+Considering these images can be distorted in shape or size.
+They can stay in our minds for a number of minutes.
+Eventually the image will fade as we become more alert or when a light is turned on.

 Sleep hallucinations can happen as we’re about to fall asleep or just after waking up.
 If you’ve experienced hallucinations during the day, this suggests narcolepsy.
 When people have narcolepsy, they can have episodes of sleep paralysis, sleep attacks, and hypnagogic hallucinations at any time.

-For some people with sleep hallucinations, a migraine is the cause and the head pain will quickly follow the images.
+For some people with sleep hallucinations a migraine is the cause and the pain will quickly follow the images.

 While the odd nightmare is common, it starts to become a problem when we fear going to sleep at night.
 The more real the nightmare feels, the harder it is to get back to sleep.
-Suddenly, we’re left pulling the covers up to our faces while staring at the ceiling.
-Sadly, this only starts a negative spiral because sleep loss causes more nightmares and daytime fatigue.
+Suddenly we’re left pulling the covers up to our faces while staring at the ceiling.
+Sadly, this only starts a negative spiral because loss of sleep causes more nightmares and daytime fatigue.

 For a dream to be classed as a nightmare, there’s one important factor; it needs to wake us up.
 When we don’t wake up, this is actually just a bad dream.
 For people who have experienced multiple nightmares in the same night, often with similar themes, this is yet another reason why it’s so hard to get back to sleep (they don’t want to go through it again).

-In total, it’s thought that one-quarter of our sleep is spent in the REM stage and this is where nightmares tend to happen.
+It’s thought that a quarter of our sleep is spent in the REM stage and this is where nightmares tend to happen.
 As we go through the stages of the sleep cycle, the REM stage gets longer and longer.
-By the end of the night, it may last for around an hour which is why nightmares normally occur close to morning.
+By the end of the night it may last around an hour which is why nightmares normally occur close to the morning.

-We’ve referenced sleep talking a few times, so let’s look into this parasomnia in more detail.
-Medical term for sleep talking disorder is ‘somniloquy’ as the words can be understood in some cases (and not in others).
+We’ve referenced sleep talking a few times, so let’s look into this form of parasomnia in more detail.
+The medical term for sleep talking is somniloquy as the words can be understood in some cases (and not in others).

-For the most part, sleep talking is harmless and those listening in will get a good laugh.
-In rare cases, the subject matter can be offensive or violent.
-However, sleep talking can disrupt the sleep of a bed partner or a roommate as it might be quite loud and occur many times during the night.
+For the most part, sleep talking is harmless and those listening will get a good laugh.
+In rare cases the subject matter can be offensive or violent.
+However, sleep talking can disrupt the sleep of a partner or a roommate as it might be quite loud and occur many times during the night.

 Nearly half of all young children talk in their sleep.
-For adults, this decreases to one in twenty.
-Furthermore, we know the following;
+In adults this decreases to one in twenty.
+Furthermore we know the following;

 - Sleep talking can run in families